 Huatulco National Park, also known as Bahias de Huatulco National Park, is a National Park of Oaxaca, Mexico.
 Also, a Biosphere Reserve, it is located in the physiographic province of the Sierra Madre del Sur, characterized by bays, cliffs, rocky escarpments and lowland jungle.

 Huatulco National Park, also known as Bahias de Huatulco National Park, is a National Park of Oaxaca, Mexico.
 It is located in the Municipality of Santa María Huatulco.

-The Huatulco National Park was founded in 1998, protecting 5,516 ha (13,630 acres) of marine territory and 6,375 ha (15,752 acres) of land which are officially set aside to be left undeveloped.
+The National Park was founded in 1998, protecting 5,516 ha (13,630 acres) of marine territory and 6,375 ha (15,752 acres) of lowland jungle that is officially set aside to be left undeveloped.

 The reptile species are counted to be 470, which include Black Iguana, salamanders and snakes.
-Dolphins, whales and turtles are sighted species off the coastline, out of the identified 100 amphibian species.
+Dolphins, whales and turtles have been sighted off the coastline, out of the identified 100 amphibian species.

 The Huatulco Biosphere Reserve was established in 2006 and is located in the physiographic province of the Sierra Madre del Sur, characterized by bays, cliffs and rocky escarpments.

 The site presents rocky associations of various ages that make up the texture of the land in Huatulco.
 The relief of the biosphere reserve is mountainous in its southern portion, with valleys perpendicular to the coast.